JeffLong72/JeffLong72.github.io/README.md

 # Turn Based Board Game (Javascript/jQuery)

 Introduction: A turn-based board game using Javascript/jQuery.
 This code is for educational purposes only as future development will include PHP Websockets for multiplayer and MySQL database for data storage.
-It's a long road but every path always starts somewhere...

 To test the game basic movement feature,